dinosauria123/StacKlipper/README.md

 You also have to add ESP32 Arduino board libraly, Arduino M5Stack library, and Arduino_JSON library.

 Open StacKilipper.ino via Arduino IDE and edit SSID, PASSWORD, Klipper IP adress as yours.
-Then build them.
+Then build it.

 # Screenshot
 ![image0(1)](https://user-images.githubusercontent.com/3067670/134805837-d0115359-6195-484d-8ded-0dcf1a991599.jpeg)

 # What can do
-* Show status of the imformation of 3D printer
+* Show status of the 3D printer
 * Set Bed and Nozzle temperature
 * Move Home position and any XYZ position
 * Reset firmware